zindao/Wordpress-sandbox/README.md

-# project-template-v-7
+# Wordpress Sandbox

 Note:

 - Boostrap 5 styles and scripts are loaded externally
+- Dependencies needs to be installed
+- Gulp needs to be set up

-Steps:
+Gulp Steps:

-1) Clone this repo into a server folder e.g. Mamps htdocs

-2) Remove the remote: 'git remote rm <remote-name>'

-3) Verify removed remote: 'git remote -v'

-4) Run 'npm install'
+1) Run 'npm install'

-5) Update the proxy in gulpfile
+2) Update the proxy in gulpfile

-6) Run 'gulp dev': Success?
+3) Run 'gulp dev': Success?

 Possible issues: